Welcome to Battle-by-Post!

 Very.

-At first glance, this move looks like it was ported directly from the source games!
-It inflicts Paralysis, and it even fails to affect Ground-types, just like the cartridge version.
-But, what's this about inflicting Paralysis "with markers"?
-Why do Electric-type users inflict more than non-Electric?
+At first glance, this move looks like it was imported directly from the source games.
+It inflicts Paralysis, and it even fails to affect Ground-types, just like in the cartridge games.
+But, what's this about inflicting Paralysis "with Strain"?
+Why do Electric-type users inflict more Strain than non-Electric users?

-The gist is that BBP is its own entire game.
-It uses pieces and names that are familiar to fans of the cartridge Pokemon games, but rearranged and remixed in ways wholly its own.
-You'll want to approach game pieces as if you're seeing them for the first time — because in many cases, you are!
+The truth is that BBP is its own entire game.
+It uses pieces and names that are familiar to fans of the official Pokemon games, but rearranged and remixed.
+You'll want to approach game pieces as if you're seeing them for the first time, because in many cases, you are!

 To whet your appetite, here's a few choice excerpts from real effects in BBP: